exakat/php-static-analysis-tools/README.md

 * [PHPQA](https://edgedesigncz.github.io/phpqa/) - A Wrapper to a lot of PHP tools reported into a single HTML file.
 * [Fixtro](https://github.com/karlosagudo/fixtro) - A wrapper that allow to run in each precommit.
 It install itself all the dependencies for the runners with a lot of them (phpunit, phpmd, php-cs-fixer, etc..)
 * [Coverage Checker](https://github.com/exussum12/coverageChecker) - A tool which allows some of the tools here to be enforced on changed code only.
 Good for moving towards new standards
+* [Composer Require Checker](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to check whether a specific composer package uses imported symbols that aren't part of its direct composer dependencies